Moreland City Council

 Housing role and function

 There are also significant differences in the supply of residential property within the City which will also have a major influence in structuring different population and household futures over the forecast period.
 The major source of additional dwellings and households in the City will be in the larger redevelopment sites and through infill and medium density development in existing residential areas.
-Significant development sites include the Pentridge redevelopment (ongoing - over 1,400 dwellings) and East Brunswick Village (1,000 dwellings).
-Most larger developments involve the conversion of former industrial sites to residential land, and it is assumed that in addition to known sites in Brunswick and Brunswick East, there will be additional supply from this source in the medium to long term.
-Significant numbers of new dwellings are assumed in these suburbs, as well as Coburg, Brunswick West, Pascoe Vale and Glenroy.
+The majority of new dwellings are located on former industrial sites that are no longer in use.
+There is significant demand for new dwellings in the short term with a large number of apartment blocks under construction in Brunswick and Brunswick East at the time of forecast preparation in early 2017.
+In the medium to long term, significant development sites include the Pentridge redevelopment (ongoing - over 2,000 dwellings) and East Brunswick Village (approximately 600 dwellings).
+In addition to these, significant numbers of new dwellings are assumed in Brunswick West, Pascoe Vale and Glenroy.
+Overall, more than 32,200 dwellings are assumed in the forecast period with the population of the City of Moreland is forecast to grow from 154,250 in 2011 to 228,800 in 2036.